puls369ar/puls369ar/diary.md

 # 25.10.2024
 * [18:55] - Generally Finished UniswapV2 learning.
 Built and deployed L3USD SPL-TOKEN in Solana Amoy, Market and pools yet to create.
             Now learning stablecoin creation and ways of deploying L3USD to lif3 blockchain so it acts as a stablecoin.
 Low priority task to learn              SAFE

+# 12.11.2024
+* [18:52] - I don't know why my diary entries are being deleted.
+Lemme write updates since the last one then.
+L3USD stablecoin was created and test deployed to lif3Testnet, everything works fine.
+However, some clarifications are needed from the client side to make it work accordingly.
+Now I have a task to make `Fountain` system lif3Testnet deployable where I see no problem as there is already `Uniswap` deployed.
+The problem though is I can't understand where the staked tokens are farmed.
+There is no logic by which *Treasury* contract should be supplied by farmed tokens.
+Also, the `Treasury` contract is for two tokens, not one as it is in Masonry.